ulyssey28/Mars-Mission-Web-Scraping/README.md

 ### Process

-* Create Python script called `scrape_mars.py` with a function called `scrape` that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.
+* Create Python script called `scrape_mars.py` with a function called `scrape` that will execute all of the scraping code from above and return one Python dictionary containing all of the scraped data.

 * Next, create a route called `/scrape` that will import the `scrape_mars.py` script and call the `scrape` function.